GomaaK/sshez/README.md

 ## Missing

 *   All the other options in [ssh documentation](http://linux.die.net/man/5/ssh_config)
-*   Add -r option to remove aliases

 ## Credit

-Mohamed Ossama who gave me this idea
+Mohamed Osama who gave me this idea